avakiai/expra_winter2021-2022/course_book/experimentation/experimentation.md

 ## Data Management

 To download the raw data (Pavlovia) repository, click on the little cloud icon and download the whole repository as a zip file and export it to somewhere convenient.
+Rename the folder `RRI_data_materials`.

 <img src="../static/save_data.png" alt="savegit" class="mx-auto d-block" width="400px">